 The Affordable Care Act also inspired several more changes, including a provision stating that individuals who live together may be part of different Medicaid households based on their relationship to one another.
 In addition, an individual’s Medicaid household may be different from his household for premium tax credits and cost-sharing reductions for Marketplace coverage.

 Under the Affordable Care Act, Medicaid eligibility is determined based on the Medicaid household’s modified adjusted gross income.
 This does not include the child support that it receives.

 This affects many low-income, noncustodial parents, as well.
 Those that pay child support may be eligible for Medicaid if their state of residence opted to expand Medicaid.
 In addition, those who would have been eligible for Medicaid if their state had expanded Medicaid are exempt from the Affordable Care Act’s individual responsibility provisions, which state that all adults and members of their family must either have minimum essential covers; have an exemption from the requirement to have minimum essential coverage; or make an individual shared responsibility payment when they file their federal income tax return.

 Understanding how Medicaid impacts child support is important for custodial and noncustodial parents alike.
-They both need to understand how their low-income status affects their federally funded insurance and how it can interact with the child support that their shared children may rely on.
+Low-income custodial and noncustodial parents need to understand how their financial status affects Medicaid eligibility and insurance, as well as how it can interact with the child support that their shared children require.